Do you want to stay in a castle and live luxuriously for a week? If we could, then so can you!

 Located halfway between Rome and Florence, le Lorri di Bagnara, is in a great location for day trips.

 It’s about a 2 hour drive to Rome and a little less to Florence.
 For many of our guests, it was their first time in Italy and a great opportunity for them to see as much of the country as they could during their stay.
 Some of our guests went to both Rome and Florence.
 They were long days, but enjoyable.
 Although one day is not nearly long enough to spend in either city, it was enough time for our guests to see the major sites: the Colosseum, Roman Forum, Pantheon, Spanish Steps, Trevi Fountain, and the Vatican; the Duomo, Ponte Vecchio, and Uffizi Gallery.
 My husband and I had already been to both cities for Christmas so we skipped the major cities during our week at the villa.
-Click here to read about our trip to Rome and and here for a post on Florence.
+Click here to read about our trip to Rome and here for a post on Florence.

 There are several smaller towns nearby that make for great day trips.
 Gubbio is the closest and is an old medieval town with plenty to see and do in one day.
 Click here to read about our visit to Gubbio.
 One of of the most popular cities nearby is Assisi, famous for its connection to the Patron Saint, Saint Francis.
-Click here to read about our trip to this beautiful city.
+Click here to read about our trip to Assisi.
 A larger city in the vicinity is Perugia.
 Although it appears to be more of an industrial city, there are plenty of streets and buildings with traditional Italian charm.
 This is also where the annual Chocolate Festival, Eurochocolate, is held.
 Click here to read about our experience at the Perugia Chocolate Festival.

 Tips for Staying at le Torri di Bagnara: